ericadamski/Attempts./content/blog/6-products-12-months/index.md

 I am going to challenge myself into financial independence.
 Into my dream job, my destiny, into an entrepreneur.

 Over the next year I am going to create and launch 6 new products and work to make them profitable.
 The most successful business I run currently is [Team-Img](https://team-img.now.sh).
-It is profitable, but no where near sustainable for me to live on with only \$7 MMR.
+It is profitable, but no where near sustainable for me to live on with only \$7 MRR.

 Thats right, 7 whole dollars.
 The math is hard but that is a total of \$84 a year.
 Not much to live on.

 But that is my inspiration.
 [Team-Img](https://team-img.now.sh) was the catalyst that showed me I could produce something useful.

 And so begins my journey.
-Starting from \$7MMR I will build a life for myself and my family by working on things I love with people who care.
+Starting from \$7MRR I will build a life for myself and my family by working on things I love with people who care.
 It is going to be an adventure, a challenge but most of all it will be - hard.
 Also fun.
 I am thrilled to be going on this journey and it starts today.

 With inspiration from [Pulsar](https://www.trypulsar.com/) I am going to count [Flawk](https://flawk.to), which is super early alpha, as my first of 6 products.
 I have 6 others in the pipeline and over the next year I am going to attempt to make each one a profitable product.